 - Want to find out how different internet connections work

 DSL vs Cable vs Fiber Internet Explainer Video

 The video below by French Toast Philip explains each of the three main internet connection types available today.
 (As simply as possible).
 It can help you make a more informed decision on what type of internet service you should consider.
 You may also consider to ensure that you get the possible services you need, .

 DSL vs Cable vs Fiber Internet Video Transcription

-Your internet is one of these three – cable, DSL or fiber because no one uses dial-up anymore.
+Your home or business internet is one of these three – cable, DSL or fiber because no one uses dial-up anymore.
 They do the same thing, which is provide you internet access.
 But they have their own advantages and disadvantages.
 So without further ado, let’s get right into it.

 DSL vs Cable vs Fiber Internet Speeds